As 31st January is approaching, people in the UK will have at their back of minds to submit the self assessment tax returns to HMRC.

 What is a Self Assessment Tax Return

 Self assessment is a way to declare and submit your income and expenses for the year to HMRC in the United Kingdom.
-The tax year is from 6th April 2018 to 5th April 2019.
+The relevant tax year is from 6th April 2018 to 5th April 2019.
 You can do it online by going to HMRC and making a personal tax account or you can hire an accountant to submit your tax return (known as a SA100) professionally.

 Who Should Register Under Self Assessment with HMRC